nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic3.rst

       return true;
     }

-Simply we just check if all of the fields are marked.
+We just simply check if all of the fields are marked.
 If they are it's a draw.
 A single empty field means we are not in a draw position yet and the game can continue.
-If we have a draw we signal the players that the game ended in a draw sending them the following message below and use the ``Game.finalize_board`` method passing in a null for the session id signaling a ``draw``.
+If we have a draw we signal the players that the game ended in a draw, sending them the following message below.
+We then call the ``Game.finalize_board`` method passing in a null for the session id signaling a ``draw``.
+This updates the board to it's final state.

 .. code-block:: javascript
     :linenos: